ClementMathole/ClementMathole/README.md

-# Hello, I'm Clement Mathole! 👋

 ## About Me

-I am a passionate developer with skills in various technologies, including:
+I'm an aspiring dev with skills in various technologies, including:

-- !HTML5
+- **HTML5**
 - **CSS**
 - **React**
 - **C#**
 - **Dart**
 - **SQL**

-I love exploring new technologies and building impactful projects.
-Currently, I'm focused on enhancing my skills and contributing to open-source projects.
+I'm always eager to learn new technologies and improve my skills.

 ## Technologies & Tools